Dimension of invariant measures for affine iterated function systems: Introduction

 where $B(x,r)$ stands for the closed ball of radius $r$ centered at $x$.
 If the common value is denoted as $\dim_{\rm loc}(\eta,x)$ and is called the {\it local dimension} of $\eta$ at $x$.
 We say that $\eta$ is {\it exact dimensional} if there exists a constant $C$ such that the local dimension $\dim_{\rm loc}(\eta, x)$ exists and equals $C$ for $\eta$-a.e.~$x\in X$.
 It is well-known that if $\eta$ is an exact dimensional measure in ${\Bbb R}^d$, the Hausdorff and packing dimensions of $\eta$ coincide and are equal to the involved constant $C$, and so are some other notions of dimension (e.g.~ entropy dimension); see \cite{Young1982, Falconer1997}.
 Recall that the Hausdorff and packing dimensions of $\eta$ are defined by

 where $\dim_{\rm H}F, \dim_{\rm P}F$ stand for the Hausdorff and packing dimensions of $F$, respectively (cf.~\cite{Falconer2003}).

 A folklore open problem in fractal geometry asks whether every ergodic invariant measure for an affine IFS is exact dimensional.
-As the main result of this paper, we give the following confirmative answer.
+As the main result of this paper, we give the following affirmative answer.

 \begin{thm} Let ${\mathcal S}=\{M_jx+a_j\}_{j\in \Lambda}$ be an affine IFS on $\R^d$ and $m\in \M_\sigma(\Sigma)$.
 Suppose that ${\mathcal S}$ is average contracting with respect to $m$.
-Let $\mu=m\circ \pi^{-1}$.
+Let $\mu=\pi_*m$.
 Then \begin{itemize} \item[(i)] $\dim_{\rm loc}(\mu, x)$ exists for $\mu$-a.e.~$x\in \R^d$. \item[(ii)] Assume furthermore that $m$ is ergodic.
 Then $\mu$ is exact dimensional and $\dim_{\rm H}\mu$ satisfies a Ledrappier-Young type dimension formula. \end{itemize} \end{thm}

 The precise dimension formula of $\mu$ and some of its applications will be given in Sections~\ref{S-DF}-\ref{S-SC}.

-Below we first give some background information about the above study.
+We remark that Theorem \ref{thm-1.0} also holds in its one-sided version.
+To be more precise, let $(\Sigma^+,\sigma)$ denote the one-sided full shift over the alphabet $\Lambda$, i.e.,